Off-policy evaluation for slate recommendation: Experiments

-We compare our estimator PI with the direct method (DM) and weighted IPS (wIPS, see Eq.~\ref{eq:ips}), which out-performed IPS.
-Our implementation of DM concatenates per-slot features $\vf(x,s_j)$ into $\vf(x,\vs)$, training a reward predictor on the first $n/2$ examples and evaluating $\pi$ using \Eq{dm} on the other $n/2$ examples.
-We experimented with regression trees, ridge and lasso regression for DM, and always report results for the choice with the smallest RMSE at $n=10^6$ examples.
-We also include an aspirational baseline, \OnPolicy.
-This corresponds to deploying the target policy as in an A/B test and returning the average of observed rewards.
+We compare the weighted estimator wPI with the direct method (DM) and weighted IPS (wIPS).
+(Weighted variants outperformed the unweighted ones.)
+We implement two variants of DM: regression trees and lasso, each trained on the first $n/2$ examples and using the remaining $n/2$ examples for evaluation according to \Eq{dm}.
+We also include an aspirational baseline, \OnPolicy, which corresponds to deploying the target policy as in an A/B test and returning the average of observed rewards.
 This is the expensive alternative we wish to avoid.

-We plot the root mean square error (RMSE) of the estimators as a function of increasing data size over at least 20 independent runs.

-In \Fig{synth_expt1}, the first two plots study the RMSE of estimators for two choices of $m$ and $\ell$, given the uniform logging policy $\mu$ (i.e., $\alpha=0$).
-In both cases, the \approach outperforms wIPS by a factor of 10 or more with high statistical significance, $p < 10^{-8}$ for both plots and for all $n$.
-The \approach eventually also outperforms the biased \Direct with statistical significance, with $p \le 7.3\times 10^{-4}$ for both plots at $n=\text{600K}$.
-The cross-over point occurs fairly early ($n\approx \text{10K}$) for the smaller slate space, but is one order larger ($n\approx \text{100K}$) for the largest slate space.
-Note that DM's performance can deteriorate with more data, likely because it optimizes the fit to the reward distribution of $\mu$, which is different from that of $\pi$.

-As expected, \OnPolicy performs the best, requiring between 10x and 100x less data.
-However, \OnPolicy requires to fix the target policy $\pi$ for each data collection, while off-policy methods like PI take advantage of massive amounts of logged data to evaluate arbitrary policies.
-As an aside, since the user feedback in these experiments is simulated, we can also simulate semi-bandit feedback which reveals the intrinsic reward of each shown action, and use it directly for off-policy evaluation.
-This is a purely hypothetical baseline: with only page-level feedback, one cannot implement a semi-bandit solution.
-We compare against this hypothetical baseline in Appendix~\ref{app:approach_family}.

-In \Fig{synth_expt1} (right panel), we study the effect of the overlap between the logging and target policies, by taking $\alpha = 10$, which results in a better alignment between the logging and target policies, While the RMSE of the \approach is largely unchanged, both wIPS and \Direct exhibit some improvement. wIPS enjoys a smaller variance, while \Direct enjoys a smaller bias due to closer training and target distributions.
-PI continues to be statistically better than wIPS, with $p\le 10^{-8}$ for all $n$, and eventually also better than DM, with $p\le 4.4\times 10^{-4}$ starting at $n=\text{200K}$.
-See Appendices~\ref{app:pvalues} and~\ref{app:approach_family} for more results and the complete set of $p$-values.